garybake/blog/content/2023_03_24_vector_database_api.md

 The first thing is to download the data and get it into a nice ingestible format.

 The source can be found [here](https://www.cs.cmu.edu/~enron/), it's pretty big at 1.7Gb.
-Don't worry if you are still on dial up I've shared a sample of it pickled in the repo (emails_500.pkl)
+Don't worry if you are still on dial up I've shared a sample of it pickled in the repo (`emails_500.pkl`)

 We'll start at the top, chairman and CEO, Ken Lay.
 You only need to extract the `enron_mail_20150507.tar.gz\enron_mail_20150507.tar\maildir\lay-k\` folder and put it somewhere accessible.

-Add the folder to your .env file, replacing with your own folder.
-The `**/*_` at the end tells python to filter all subfolders and then the files ending in an underscore.
+Add the EMAIL_FOLDER to your .env file, replacing the path with your own folder where you stored the emails.
+The `**/*_` at the end tells python to filter all subfolders and ensure the files end in an underscore.

 	EMAIL_FOLDER = "./data/lay-k/**/*_"  # NonWindows